frontity/step-by-step-tutorial/tutorial/README.md

 You will need to have [node.js](https://nodejs.org/) installed on your development machine.
 You will, of course, also need a web browser and a code editor/IDE.

 No previous knowledge or understanding of Frontity is required.
-This step-by-step tutorial starts with the very basics.
+This step-by-step tutorial starts you off with the very basics.

 ### The project